This section describes various ways in which the principles

 nontextual material from other sources without proper attribution.

 Cheating is the use of inappropriate or prohibited

 materials, information, sources, or aids in any academic exercise.
 Cheating

 also includes submitting papers, research results and reports, analyses, etc.,

 as one's own work when they were, in fact, prepared by others.
 Some common

-Receiving research, programming, data collection,
+Receiving research, programming, data

-assignment where such help is not permitted.
+student on an assignment where such help is not permitted.